EverBlueTest/Html/README.md

 1. --

-   All the files in this branch are totally free and GNU License installed.
+   All the content in this branch is only informative.

 3. --